samyakpiya/samyakpiya/README.md

 # Hi there, I'm Samyak Piya! 👋

-## 🎓 CS Senior (Graduating this May 2024) | 🌟 Software Engineer | 💻 Tech Enthusiast
+## 🎓 Recent CS Graduate (May 2024) | 🌟 Software Engineer | 💻 Tech Enthusiast

 I'm an undergraduate senior majoring in Computer Science at the University of Kentucky.
 I'm passionate about learning how technology can be leveraged to solve real-world problems and make a difference in people's lives.
 I'm juggling my studies with a part-time role as a Frontend Software Engineer at **Infineon Technologies** within their RDI team.
 My main focus is on modernizing their legacy website and boosting web performance.

 ### 🚀 About Me
-- 🌱 I'm currently learning Redux, GraphQL, and Docker.
+- 🌱 I'm currently learning Electron.js
 - 👯 I'm looking to collaborate on projects where I can leverage my frontend engineering skills in React and Next.js.
 - 🤔 I aim to work on scalable products that reach millions of users and would love to connect with mentors to help refine my skills.
 - 📫 How to reach me: [samyakpiya@gmail.com](mailto:opi222@uky.edu)